 - Onion flies

 Garlic can even drive away rabbits and deer.
-If your garden suffers from any of these, try planting garlic next season.
+If your garden suffers from any of these creatures, try planting garlic next season.
 It grows best if planted late in the fall, however, so be careful not to miss its planting season.
 Garlic also naturally builds up sulfur, which is an effective fungicide for neighboring plants.

 Plants That Grow Well With Garlic